alexhkurz/introduction-to-coalgebraic-logic/README.md

 I wanted to turn them into something that looks more like a book and I tried various frameworks (gitbook, mdbook, bookdown, honkit) but they all had various problems, in particular when it came to latex.

-So far, jupyter-book seems to work well and the next section contains a summary of how I set it up (but the available documentation works almost out of the box anyway).
+So far, jupyter-book seems to work well [^slow] and the next section contains a summary of how I set it up (but the available documentation works almost out of the box anyway).

+[^slow]: Maybe building is a bit slow.
+On the other hand, once the files are cached, compiling the book in the terminal with `jb build . ; open _build/html/index.html` does not take longer than doing it directly in TeX.

 ## how to create a jupyter book